 "The skills I learned while in the Women and Gender Studies program have been invaluable in my short time in the workplace and in my lifestyle."

-Gabrielle Richard, a 2012 graduate, is currently working in Phoenix, AZ, as an Arizona Prevention Fellow for the Arizona Department of Health Services, in the Division of Behavioral Health.
+Gabrielle Richard, a 2012 graduate, is currently working in Phoenix, Arizona, as an Arizona Prevention Fellow for the Arizona Department of Health Services, in the Division of Behavioral Health.

 She is specifically working to prevent mental health issues, such as suicide and substance abuse.